 Walk Terrain: The Coast Path leads you in and out of little coves and headlands with generally fairly easy walking, with some steep steps to climb in places.

 Enjoy breakfast before we transfer from Newquay to Cadgwith ( 1 hr).
 Today’s walk takes us from the seaside village of Cadgwith to spectacular Kynance Cove.
-The fishing village of Cadgwith dates back to medieval times, and is a small village set on the side on a hill with cute thatched roof houses and colourful fishing boats.
+The fishing village of Cadgwith dates back to medieval times and is a small village set on the side on a hill with cute thatched roof houses and colourful fishing boats.
 From here we follow the coastal trail on a walk through an Area of Outstanding Natural Beauty, as we set off towards the most southerly point of Great Britain, Lizard Point.
 Here we stop for lunch at the Lizard Point Café.
 We will see some extraordinary geology along this stretch as the Path crosses serpentine, granite and schist.
 Serpentine is a dark green rock veined with red and white which is easily carved and can be polished to a really beautiful sheen.
 It was very popular in the 19th century when it was used for shop fronts and fireplaces.
 It is no surprise that the white sand and turquoise sea of Kynance Cove has been recognised as being part of an Area of Outstanding Natural Beauty, and the seas are particularly dramatic at high tide.
 Here we relax for an afternoon Cornish Cream tea overlooking the cove.
 Afterwards, we head to our hotel at Carbis Bay.
-Along the way we stop and take a short walk across the cobbled causeway to St. Michael’s Mount where the remains of a Benedictine Priory sits on a tiny island just offshore.
+Along the way we stop and see fantastic views of St. Michael’s Mount where the remains of a Benedictine Priory sits on a tiny island just offshore.
 From here we head to Carbis Bay Estate for a 2-night stay, a luxury coastal beachfront retreat near St Ives.
 Indulge in fine dining at the Sands Restaurant, featuring Cornish-style fine dining and superb wines, with incredible views of St Ives Bay thrown in for good measure.

 Walk Terrain notes: There are some strenuous climbs as we leave Cadgwith and later a few relatively short steep ascents and descents as we reach Lizard Point.